Arimidex for bodybuilding ( anastrozole )

 - weakness on either side of the body

 A serious allergic reaction is unlikely, however, get immediate medical assistance if it happens.
 Symptoms may include:

 - itching, rash or swelling of face, throat or tongue

 - severe dizziness

 - trouble in breathing

 - Before beginning the Arimidex treatment, be sure to tell the doctor of any medications that you are taking, such as over-the-counter vitamins, drugs or herbal treatments.

 - Notify the healthcare worker when you are pregnant or may be pregnant before starting the treatment.
 Pregnancy category D (this drug can be dangerous to the fetus.
 Pregnant women should be advised about the possible hazard to the fetus).

 - Do not get pregnant while on Arimidex.
-The use of contraception like condoms, are recommended.
+The use of contraception like condoms is recommended.
 Discuss with a doctor when is it safe to become pregnant after the therapy.

 - Breastfeeding is not allowed while on Arimidex.

 - If hot flashes are experienced, wear light clothing, stay in a cool place and put cool cloths on the head to reduce symptoms.
 Seek a healthcare worker if these become intolerable or worsen.

 - Ibuprofen or acetaminophen may relieve discomfort resulting from generalized pains and aches.
 But make sure to discuss these symptoms with the doctor prior to taking it.

 - Arimidex can cause nausea.
 Take anti-nausea drugs as prescribed by the doctor, and eat frequent small meals.

 - Have adequate rest

 - Observe proper nutrition

 - If there are side effects or symptoms, discuss these with the health care provider to prescribe medications and give other recommendations that will be effective in treating such problems.

 You are going to be checked regularly by a doctor while taking Arimidex, however, no particular tests or blood tests will be required.